 Valleys of Northern Pakistan

 Gilgit is home to the beautiful Gilgit Valley through which the Gilgit river flows gracefully.
 Naltar valley is also located here.
-It is abundant in pine trees, striking landscapes, flowers, vegetation, snow-covered mountains and wildlife.
+It is abundant in pine trees, striking landscapes, flowers, vegetation, snow-covered mountains, and wildlife.
 It is also famous for skiing activities in winter.
-Kargah valley is known for trout fishing, stunning views, and an 8th century Buddha carving on a rock wall.
+Kargah valley is known for trout fishing, stunning views, and an 8th-century Buddha carving on a rock wall.
 Other worth-visiting valleys are the Bagrote and Danyore valleys.

 Hunza’s Duikar valley offers the most spectacular sunset and sunrise views in Pakistan, and also a view of the galaxies on a clear dark night.
 The entire Hunza-Nagar district can be viewed from this valley.
 Situated between Batura and Passu glaciers, Passu valley is home to the famous “Passu Cones” or the Tupopdan peak.
-It is one of the most photographed peaks of Pakistan.
+It is one of the most photographed peaks in Pakistan.
 Gulmit and Hopar valleys are also very popular tourist attractions.

 The town of Naran is situated in the Naran Valley, which is a major tourist attraction due to its glorious views of the Himalayan mountains.
 Being a valley itself, Naran is a breathtakingly beautiful spot for climbing and hiking.
-The views from top regions of the valley are of the vastly spreading lush green landscapes accompanied by glorious mountains all around.
+The views from the top regions of the valley are of the vastly spreading lush green landscapes accompanied by glorious mountains all around.
 The valley is also great for trout and mahseer fishing.

-Lakes in Northern Region
+Lakes in Northern Pakistan Region